 In my opinion, rear delt flyes are superior to band pull aparts by a long shot.
 Both of these exercises target the rear delt, but with rear delt flyes you get to use dumbbells instead of bands.

-Unlike bands, dumbells are readily available at any gym, and going up in weight is a lot easier than having to go out and buy a new set of bands.
+Unlike bands, dumbells are readily available at any gym, and going up in weight (if you have a pair of cheap adjustable dumbbells) is a lot easier than having to go out and buy a new set of bands.

 How To Do Rear Delt Flyes

-Rear delt flyes don’t have to be difficult, although they might seem so for beginners.
+Rear delt flyes don’t have to be difficult, although they might seem so for beginners and young folks who are just getting started with youth weight lifting training.
 If you are just trying out this workout, here is a rundown of everything you need to do.

 Step 1: Find A Suitable Weight.